Director: Dr. Tabitha Hart

 The Communication Studies Internship Program (CSIP) allows students to earn upper-division credit by working a contracted number of hours in an approved organization.
 Students may earn 1 credit for every 50 hours of internship work.
 Internship projects must provide an opportunity for the student to apply the communication skills and theory learned in the classroom to a formal work setting, and must be approved by the Internship Director.
 Upon successful completion of this program, students should be able to provide theoretically informed evaluations of organizational communication practices, and to communicate more effectively in organizational settings.
 Additionally, students will have gained practical work experience.

 - Communication Studies major or minor

-- COMM courses appropriate to the internship (course may be taken concurrently with the internship)
+- COMM courses appropriate to the internship (coursework may be taken concurrently with the internship)